EU rejects U.S. claim to have weaned Boeing off subsidies

 Typically, a country would first ask for more information and only take action if still dissatisfied, he said.

-The EU’s complaint is part of a seven-year trade battle over subsidies for Boeing and Airbus.
+The EU’s complaint is part of a seven-year trade battle over subsidies for Boeing and Airbus EAD.PA.
 Washington and Brussels have both won WTO rulings that the other paid billions of dollars of illegal subsidies to its aircraft industry.

 Both have claimed victory every step of the way.
 Boeing says the subsidies paid to Airbus were much bigger, while Airbus claims the U.S. breach of the rules was much more heinous.

-The United States case claims the EU failed to withdraw subsidies for Airbus as required by Dec 1, 2011, and triggered a WTO arbitration to claim up to $10 billion.
+The United States has already claimed the EU failed to withdraw subsidies for Airbus as required by Dec 1, 2011, and triggered a WTO arbitration to claim up to $10 billion.
 That process is effectively frozen until the two sides have exhausted other legal avenues.

-Many trade experts expect the two sides to attempt to negotiate a settlement as the legal appeals and counter-appeals become increasingly entangled.
+Many trade experts expect the two sides to attempt to negotiate a settlement as the legal appeals and counter-appeals become more and more entangled.

-Such a deal could pave the way to wider agreement on subsidizing large civil aircraft, involving China, Japan, Brazil, Canada and Russia, which joined the WTO last month.
+Such a deal could pave the way to wider agreement on subsidising large civil aircraft, involving China, Japan, Brazil, Canada and Russia, which joined the WTO last month.

 The industry is so capital-intensive that some experts say it is impossible to build big planes without government help.
-A global pact could set rules for subsidies, avoiding future spats among WTO members where airliners are built.
+A global pact could set rules for subsidies, avoiding future spats among WTO members that have such an industry.

-Frederico Curado, chief executive of Brazilian planemaker Embraer, told Reuters on Tuesday he hoped such an agreement would follow resolution of the Airbus-Boeing dispute.
+Frederico Curado, chief executive of Brazilian planemaker Embraer (EMBR3.SA), told Reuters on Tuesday he hoped such an agreement would follow resolution of the Airbus-Boeing dispute.

 Speaking on the sidelines of a WTO conference, Curado recalled a dispute between Brazil and Canada on aircraft financing 12 years ago that led to the creation of an agreement on aircraft financing, the Aircraft Sector Understanding.